-TEMPORARY RULE JUSTIFICATION: Pursuant to Sections 67-5226(1) and 67-5226(2), Idaho Code, the Governor has found that temporary adoption of these rules is appropriate for the following reasons:
+TEMPORARY RULE JUSTIFICATION: Pursuant to Sections 67-5226(1)(a-c) and 67-5226(2), Idaho Code, the Governor has found that temporary adoption of the rules is appropriate for the following reasons:

 These temporary rules are necessary to protect the public health, safety, and welfare of the citizens of Idaho and confer a benefit on its citizens.
-These previously approved and codified rules implement the duly enacted laws of the state of Idaho, provide citizens with the detailed rules and standards for complying with those laws, and assist in the orderly execution and enforcement of those laws.
+These temporary rules implement the duly enacted laws of the state of Idaho, provide citizens with the detailed rules and standards for complying with those laws, and assist in the orderly execution and enforcement of those laws.
 The expiration of these rules without due consideration and processes would undermine the public health, safety and welfare of the citizens of Idaho and deprive them of the benefit intended by these rules.
+The Idaho Water Resource Board and the Department of Water Resourced find these rules are necessary for the continued efficient and consistent execution of contested case proceedings, implementing the water supply bank program, adjudicating water rights, issuing water rights (permits, licenses, transfers, etc.), implementing the underground injection well program, protecting geothermal resources, protecting ground water resources, ensuring regulated dams and mine tailing and water impoundment structures do not pose a health or safety risk to the public, ensuring stream channel alteration activities do not impair the resources or pose a health or safety risk to the public, and issuing well driller licenses.